xyNNN/BlacklistedEmailValidatorBundle/README.md

 Add the new registered Constraint to your models or get it from the service container as a standalone service like every time.
 For more information about the Symfony validation package please look at [The Symfony Book](http://symfony.com/doc/current/book/validation.html).

 Normally without to adjust the configuration it will blacklist the hostnames which are defined in the ```XynnnBlacklistedEmailValidatorExtension```.
-You can override this defaults with the provided configuration ability.
+You can override these defaults with the provided configuration ability.

     xynnn_blacklisted_email_validator:
           hosts: ["domain1.com", "domain2.com"]